MichaelT025/Project-GhostPad/README.md

 npm start
 ```

-> **Note:** Run from Windows Command Prompt or PowerShell (not Cygwin/Git Bash).

 ### First-Time Setup

-1. Open Shade - you'll see a minimal input bar
+1. Open Shade — you’ll see a minimal input bar
-2. Click the settings icon
+2. Open the Dashboard (Configuration tab)
-3. Add your API key for your preferred provider
+3. Choose your provider and paste your API key (it auto-tests/validates)
-4. Select your model
+4. Select your default model
 5. Start chatting!

 ## Usage